stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 As an example (I'm ~80% sure this came from Suzuki's [Ability Development from Age Zero](https://www.amazon.com/dp/B004HHOH1A) book, but it could have come from any of Mindset/Grit/etc.), take a teenager who is 15 and great at math.
 Are they just innately great at math?
 Maybe.

 But maybe at age 5, they found math to be interesting, so they spent 10 minutes doing their math problems instead of 5 minutes like the rest of the kids.
 Or maybe their parents enjoyed math, so they spent 5 extra minutes on it together.
 Or maybe a particular teacher/teaching style happened to resonate with them individually, and they spent that extra few minutes.
+(Or maybe, like my son, they found a gamified version of math, e.g. [Prodigy](https://prodigygame.com/), that they played constantly.)

 So, on that initial day, they spent a few extra minutes on it.

 Then, due to the same semi-random combination of interest/culture/coincidence, they did it again on the next day, then the next, and the next.

 By the time they are 6-7 years old, the low-level math operations, addition/subtraction/etc., come quickly to them, so math is even more enjoyable, and now they are spending 20 minutes on it a day, instead of 5 minutes.

-Or, maybe they spend the same amount of time on it, but due to the low-level operations being ingrained in their quick OODA loop, a much higher proportion of their time is spent learning new material.
+Or, maybe they spend the same amount of time on it, but because the low-level operations are ingrained in their quick OODA loop, they spend a much higher proportion of their time learning new material.
+And this forms a feedback loop, where they start ingraining even more, higher-level operations.

 Repeat these small investments over 5-10 years, and yes, the *currently-visible* math skills will look like innate talent vs. the math skills of someone who, for lack of interest or environment or different priorities, has spent dramatically less time learning math over years.

 (As a disclaimer, I'm willing to believe that in any field, there really are savant-style geniuses, but for my purposes that is so extremely rare that I don't think it's worth spending much time on it.)

+Replace "math" with "programming", or really whatever your chosen field is, and, to me, that's my current best explanation for "high output" vs. "low output" programmers.

 Do you Invest in Yourself?
 --------------------------

-Coming back to programming, the origination of a "high OODA speed" in individuals, for me, is not innate ability, but that the "best" programmers are continually investing in themselves.
+So, coming back to programming, the origination of a "high OODA speed" in individuals, for me, is not innate ability, but that the "best" programmers are continually investing in themselves.

 This post was initially about tools, and the assertion "tools make you faster"; but tools don't magically/immediately make you better.
 They are often very difficult to use initially, especially powerful ones.